fp1acm8/Gillette-Venus-Design-of-a-data-driven-Marketing-Plan/README.md

 The enriched dataset is called `definitivo.csv` and it is stored in the `data` folder.

+`pg_businesscase.pdf` is the presentation of the work done and the results achieved during the analysis.

 Authors:
 * **Guerranti** Filippo
 * **Marchetti** Andrea